-We are actively pursuing dynamic and diverse team members to join us in the role of Production Intern in Detroit, MI.
+We are actively pursuing dynamic and diverse team members to join us in the role of One Detroit Journalism and Video Production Intern in Detroit, MI.

 What You’ll Do:

 The One Detroit Intern will support the Detroit Bureau staff, based at the Marygrove Conservancy, in all phases of our projects, which include: producing our two weekly episodes, daily social media content, content creation for our website, and regular online engagement events.
 Interns will get practical and realistic production and video journalism experience assisting One Detroit’s producer team.

 One Detroit is Detroit Public TV’s award-winning local news initiative, which has created a national model for community-based television journalism, which seeks to tell the authentic story of Detroit and Southeast Michigan through ongoing engagement and in-depth reporting.

 - Attend weekly department meetings, listen, and offer content suggestions for both weekly episodes.
 Work with the One Detroit producer team and internship supervisor to develop story ideas for semester project.

 - Perform research regarding production related content, logistics and locations.

 - Go on location field shoots (Electronic Field Production) to provide production assistance to One Detroit producers

 - Transcribe interviews for producers and the website, OneDetroitPBS.org